Back to Living Real Change

 Fighting stigmas

-Opioid addiction in the United States is a major problem.
+Opioid addiction in the United States is a significant problem.
 Each day, 46 people in the United States die from an overdose of prescription painkillers, according to the Centers for Disease Control and Prevention.

 “The biggest thing with the opiate epidemic is there’s a huge stigma surrounding it,” Dr. Xu says.
 “It precludes people from seeking the care that they need.”